Trundicho/warp-reader-vaadin/README.md

-# Warp Reader UI Vaadin
+# Warp Reader

 Warp Rader is a project to support fast reading.
-This repository is a implementation of the Warp-Reader-Core view api.
+This repository has the Warp-Reader-Core and a implementation of the Warp-Reader-Core view api.

 ![Alt Text](http://www.warpreader.trundicho.de/WarpReader.gif)